 ), and regional levels to develop leadership and job-ready skills.

-DECA- DECA is the youth organization for students enrolled in Sales & Service Fundamentals.
+is the youth organization for students enrolled in Sales & Service Fundamentals.
 The organization prepares emerging leaders and entrepreneurs in marketing, finance, hospitality and management in high schools and colleges around the globe.
-DECA's Challenges provide DECA members opportunities to demonstrate the knowledge and skills learned in the classroom through innovative challenges in partnership with several corporate partners.
-Each challenge has a unique focus and specific set of required tasks.
+DECA's challenges provide members opportunities to demonstrate their knowledge and skills learned in the classroom through innovative competitions in partnership with several corporate partners.
+Business Professionals of America (BPA)